 You are about to leave the website of Otsuka Novel Products GmbH and view the content of an external website.
 Otsuka Novel Products GmbH cannot be held responsible for the content of external websites.

-One of the compounds developed by Otsuka has received regulatory approval for treatment of adults with pulmonary MDR-TB as one of first TB medicines in about 50 years.4 Apart from continuing its research and development programme, Otsuka is also engaging in multiple third-party collaborations looking at shorter, more effective and more patient-friendly ways to fight MDR-TB.
+One of the compounds developed by Otsuka has received regulatory approval for the treatment of adults with pulmonary MDR-TB and was one of the first TB medicines in about 50 years.3 Apart from continuing its research and development programme, Otsuka is also engaging in multiple third-party collaborations looking at shorter, more effective and more patient-friendly ways to fight MDR-TB.

 One such collaboration will explore the safety and efficacy of Otsuka’s second anti-TB compound as part of an all-oral, Pan-TB regimen.

 1. World Health Organization.
 Global Tuberculosis Report 2022.
 World Health Organization, Geneva, 2022.
 2. World Health Organization.
 Tuberculosis Factsheet.
 Available at: https://www.who.int/en/news-room/fact-sheets/detail/tuberculosis (Accessed 01 June 2023).
 3. Gualano G., et al. New Antituberculosis Drugs: From Clinical Trial to Programmatic Use.
 Infect Dis Rep. 2016; 8(2): 6569.
 Information current as of 16-06-2023 Reference ONP-DEL-2300016